Ride the authentic full size old Northern Pacific train in Wickersham, Washington, USA.

 The passenger coaches date from 1910 to 1925 and were used on American railroads prior to the days of Amtrak.
 They have been on passenger trains from coast to coast but since 1940 they were used on the Northern Pacific passenger trains to the East and South of Seattle.
 They are almost the same as they were when used on the trains out of Seattle 50 years ago.
 Some ancient wooden freight cars from the Great Northern Railway are also on the premises.

-Cost: Standard fares apply except that a father can ride for half price when accompanied by a full fare paying passsenger.
+Cost: Standard fares apply except that a mother can ride for half price when accompanied by a full fare paying passsenger.

 P.O.
 Box 91